nicksessa/Pied-Piper-II/README.md

 After the user submits their purchase, the receipt page will automatically be loaded.

 The receipt page displays the sale information and provide a link to allow the user to email the receipt to them.

+## About

+Display information about the project.
+Who the authors are, usage, etc.

 ### File Structure
 ```